Edward VIII coins: Other issues

-The colony of Fiji issued a one penny Edward VIII coin in 1936 as did New Guinea.
+The colony of Fiji issued a one penny Edward VIII coin in 1936 as did the Australian-administered Territory of New Guinea.
 Additional issues were made for British West Africa (three values) and East Africa (two values).
 None of these have an effigy because of a hole in the middle of the coins, but they do carry the inscription "Edward VIII" except for New Guinea which has the cypher "ERI".

 Reproduction coins

 Although no official circulating coins were produced with an effigy of King Edward VIII, several private mints have manufactured numerous replica coins bearing such an effigy.
-Most of these are dated 1936 even if manufactured years later.
+Most of these are dated 1936 or 1937 even if manufactured years later.
 This has allowed collectors to have full range of coins for all the recent reigns.